SUNY Potsdam uses Microsoft Office 365 as our standard calendar, email, and collaboration solution.

 A: There is an “Install Software” link available on the Office 365 login page ( http://portal.office.com ).
 Detailed download and installation instructions are available from Microsoft: https://support.office.com/en-us/article/Download-and-install-or-reinstall-Office-365-or-Office-2016-on-your-PC-or-Mac-4414eaaf-0478-48be-9c42-23adc4716658?ui=en-US&rs=en-US&ad=US

 Q: I am having trouble installing Office on my personal computer.
 Will CTS help me?

 A: CTS does not support or assist with the configuration of equipment not owned by SUNY Potsdam.
-If you are having trouble using Microsoft Office on a campus-provided computer, please contact the CTS Helpdesk for assistance.
+If you are having trouble using Microsoft Office on a campus-provided computer, please contact the IT Service Desk for assistance.

 Q: Can I install Office on everything I own?
 What if I have more than one computer?
 Can I install it on my phone and my computer?

 A: Microsoft Office can be installed on as many devices as you wish, but it can only be activated on 5 devices at the same time.
 More information about license activation and deactivation is available here: https://blogs.technet.microsoft.com/office_resource_kit/2014/01/17/office-365-proplus-multiple-devices-and-deactivation/

 Microsoft Office for Campus Owned Computers Info & FAQs